 - 1 striker

-If you have a good striker and two players that are good at running with the ball, this 2-1-2-1 formation is ideal.
+If you’ve got a good striker and two players that are good at running with the ball, this 2-1-2-1 formation is ideal.

 You will mainly have 3 defenders, 3 attackers and the defense is having problems the two wide forward players can drop back.

 2-1-2-1 Player Zones